-- A. Marine Biotoxins There has been no documented occurrences of toxic algae affecting shellfish water quality in Area 13.
-The Department participates in a State Task Group on Toxic Algae and operates a toxic algae emergency response team. - B. Vibrio parahaemolyticus Because State water temperatures exceed 81 degrees Fahrenheit (F) during June through September, Vibrio parahaemolyticus (Vp) management controls must be implemented during these months.
+- A. Marine Biotoxins Bivalve shellfish contamination from marine biotoxins has not been shown to be a human health concern within SFMA 13.
+During the winter and spring of 1988, South Carolina experienced an occurrence of "Red Tide", specifically Ptychodiscus brevis (K. brevis), which affected water quality in other coastal areas of the state.
+There have been no documented reoccurrences of this organism at levels requiring emergency response in South Carolina waters subsequent to the 1988 event.
+Due to the possibility of a Pfiesteria pisicida related or other marine biotoxin event, the Department has a Marine Biotoxin Contingency Plan and participates in a State Task Group on Toxic Algae and operates a toxic algae emergency response team.
+The Department also has a Marine Biotoxin Contingency Plan in place that must be evaluated and updated annually. - B. Vibrio Management Plan Because State water temperatures exceed 81 degrees Fahrenheit (F) during June through September, Vibrio management controls must be implemented during these months.
 Management controls for permitted Aquaculture facilities are specifically addressed in R.61-47.
-The season for wild-stock harvest is currently closed from May 16 through September 30.
-The Department is currently opposed to issuance of special wild-stock harvest permits to Certified Shippers during the closed season.
+The season for wild-stock harvest is typically closed from June 1 through September 30th.
+The Department is currently not opposed to the issuance of special wild-stock harvest permits to Certified Shippers during the closed season as long as special permit conditions are included.
 Special permit conditions for maricultured triploid oysters during the vibrio control months must include current R.61-47 and NSSP temperature control requirements to be included in the Certified Shipper's HACCP plan.